buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 3 meters
 * **Duration**: Instantaneous

 This spell creates an undead servant.
 Choose a pile of bones or a corpse of a Medium or Small humanoid within range.
 Your spell imbues the target with a foul mimicry of life, raising it as an undead creature.
 The target becomes a skeleton if you chose bones or a zombie if you chose a corpse.
 On each of your turns, you can use an action to mentally command any creature you made with this spell if the creature is within 18 meters of you (if you control multiple creatures, you can command any or all of them at the same time, issuing the same command to each one).
 You decide what action the creature will take and where it will move during its next turn, or you can issue a general command, such as to guard a particular chamber or corridor.
 If you issue no commands, the creature only defends itself against hostile creatures.
 Once given an order, the creature continues to follow it until its task is complete.
-The creature is under your control for 24 hours, after which it stops obeying any command you've given it.
+The creature is under your control for 24 hours, after which it stops obeying any command you' \*\*ve given it.
 To maintain control of the creature for another 24 hours, you must cast this spell on it again before the current 24-hour period ends.
 This use of the spell reasserts your control over up to four creatures you have animated with this spell, rather than animating a new one.

 **For each Magic Critical Success** obtained in the Magic Check, you animate or reassert control over two undead creatures.
 Each must come from a different corpse or pile of bones.